prysmaticlabs/prysm/sharding/README.md

 Prysmatic Labs’ implementation will follow parts of the roadmap outlined by Vitalik in his [Sharding FAQ](https://github.com/ethereum/wiki/wiki/Sharding-FAQ) to roll out a working version of quadratic sharding, with a few modifications on our releases.

-1.  **Phase 1:** Basic VMC shard system with no cross-shard communication along with a proposer + validator node architecture
+1.  **Phase 1:** Basic VMC shard system with no cross-shard communication along with a proposer + collator node architecture
 2.  **Phase 2:** Receipt-based, cross-shard communication
 3.  **Phase 3:** Require collation headers to be added in as uncles instead of as transactions
 4.  **Phase 4:** Tightly-coupled sharding with data availability proofs and robust security